 We’re in January, and in the Northern Hemisphere there’s a cold wave of up to -50º North, specifically hitting the United States.
 Some leaders, like Trump, say that global warming doesn’t exist because temperatures are cold.
 However, the reality is that this excessive cold is a new warning signal about the unsuspected consequences that climate change can have.
-Here’s a little explanation:
+Look at this little explanation:

 — Donald J. Trump (@realDonaldTrump) 29 de enero de 2019

 Is this strange behavior a consequence of the climate change that has been affecting the planet in recent decades?
-If the most visible consequence of this change is global warming, how can such extremely low temperatures be explained?
+If the most visible consequence of this change is global warming, how can we explain such extremely low temperatures?
 We’ve consulted different specialists to try to answer these questions.

 What is climate change?